-An epidural injection of preservative free morphine and bupivicaine is administered to the patient.
+An epidural injection of preservative-free morphine and bupivacaine is administered to the patient.
 The epidural provides around 6 hours of desensitization of the pelvic limbs.

-Intravenous antibiotics are started to build up the concentration of antibiotic in the patients bloodstream.
+Intravenous antibiotics are started to build up the concentration of antibiotics in the patient's bloodstream.

 Extra-capsular Stabilization Surgical Scrub And Limb Draping

 The patient is positioned on their back.
-A cover is placed over the unclipped hair of the paw and the leg is with their affected leg is suspended whilst the leg is aseptically prepared using a 4% chlorhexadine solution.
+A cover is placed over the unclipped hair of the paw and the leg, while the affected leg is suspended and aseptically prepared using a 4% chlorhexidine solution.